RIFLECRAFTERS IS A LICENSED CLASS 3 DEALER IN NFA ITEMS

 If you purchase your NFA item from RIFLECRAFTERS, no fee is charged to you by RIFLECRAFTERS to apply for your tax stamp or to transfer the item to you once your application is approved.

-If you purchase the NFA item from another vendor and would like to use RIFLECRAFTERS transfer service to take possession of the item, the fee for an individual eForm 4 filing, fingerprinting and photo is $75.00 per NFA item.
+If you purchase the NFA item from another vendor and would like to use RIFLECRAFTERS transfer service to take possession of the item, the fee for receiving the NFA item, fingerprinting and photo processing, eForm filing and 4473 filing is $75.00 per NFA item.
 If you are using a GUN TRUST to transfer the item, the fee is $150.00 per NFA item.

 Applying for an NFA Tax Stamp using a Trust